-A degree with unlimited potential from a university with a distinguished tradition... . . .
+A degree with unlimited potential from a university with a distinguished tradition...

 Known for values-based education

-Consistently ranked amongthe top universities in the West, Gonzaga’s philosophy of intertwining a core liberal arts curriculum with a student’s discipline-specific training provides a launch point for a lifetime of learning.
+Consistently ranked amongthe top universities in the West, Gonzaga’s philosophy of intertwining a core liberal arts curriculum with a student’s discipline-specific education provides a launch point for a lifetime of learning.
 High academic expectations are coupled with numerous opportunities for students to apply what they learn in the classroom to lab and practicum experiences as well as student-faculty research projects.

 Department of Human Physiology

 As a discipline, Human Physiology connects science, medicine, performance, and health to create a framework for understanding how the human body is affected by and adapts to stress, physical activity, and disease.
 This is an ideal major for students who plan to pursue advanced degrees in Medicine, Biomedical Research, and/or the health professions such as Physical Therapy, Occupational Therapy, Exercise Physiology, Biomechanics, and more.
 Students have access to sophisticated laboratory equipment, including two motorized treadmills, three metabolic systems, two electronically braked cycle ergometers, computerized anaerobic power-testing hardware and software, a portable force platform, telemetered electromyography equipment, and body composition assessment systems.

 In addition to small classes and opportunities to develop close working relationships with faculty who are experts in human physiology, students have the ability to conduct research, author academic papers, and present their findings at regional and national conferences.

 The Nursing Department prepares students to practice as registered nurses and become leaders and change agents in the health care industry.
 Students enjoy small class sizes and many opportunities for practicum experiences in assisted living facilities, acute care hospitals, ambulatory care settings, and the community.
 Students must apply to the Nursing program as entering freshmen.

 Graduate and doctoral Nursing programs